gedankenessen/crud-landing/src/markdown/wiki-entry-architecture.md

 <h2 id="data-and-errors">Data and errors</h2>

-To take advantage of Clojure's nil-pruning and the REPL-driven development everything returned by each layer is in form of a `[data error]` tuple.
+To take advantage of Clojure's nil-punning and the REPL-driven development everything returned by each layer is in form of a `[data error]` tuple.
 This both encapsulates the error- and succes-case.
 If an error occurs `data` will be `nil` and a `:message` key will be present inside of `error`.
 If the action was sucessful `error` will be `nil`.

 <br/>